Buying your first home may well be one of the biggest decisions you ever make, so it is normal to have a lot of questions about the process.

 If you offer a price lower than the asking price, you may find that the sellers reject your offer, but haggling is a part of many house sales, and it may help you to save money.

 Once your offer has been accepted, you will need to complete your formal mortgage application to secure the property.
-At this stage, the lender will instruct a surveyor of their choice to conduct a valuation to make sure the property is a suitable security for the proposed mortgage loan.
+At this stage, the lender will instruct a surveyor of their choice to conduct a valuation to check the property is suitable security for the proposed mortgage loan.

 Providing this all runs smoothly, you can exchange contracts with the sellers.
 You can then set a date to move in, and once money has exchanged hands, you can call yourself a new homeowner.

 There are many costs associated with buying a home, some you may not yet be aware of.
 Below are just some of the costs that you may need to consider when you are thinking of taking your first step on the property ladder.

 Of course, there are also often other costs associated with decorating and furnishing your new home.

 At this point you may start thinking about mortgage protection insurance and whether you need to take out a life insurance policy when you buy a house.
 At Compare Cover, you can compare life insurance quotes and find clear and up-to-date information about life insurance policies.

 Simply enter your details into our cover calculator to find out more.

 Time seems to fly by when you have a baby on your hands, so typical development milestones may feel as though they happen overnight when you're a new parent!
 While every child is different, most babies...